RussellStauffer/russellstauffer-github.io/README.md

 ChallengeSimpleDarts was a two-player dart game (sorry, no graphics) where the first person over 301 points won.
 C# - Visual Studio program.

+Epic Spies Asset Tracker is a C# ViewState demonstration program where you track individual spies for an intelligence agency.
+You are trying to see who is the most productive spy.